Skip to Main Content

 • The expected Duty Cycle (PW x the number of flashes in Hz)

-And by extension, the above factors also govern which strobe controller needs to be selected – some devices are simple, low power strobing devices, while others have large power output and/ or very short PW capabilities.
-Therefore, every situation is unique and needs to be evaluated for the proper controller.
+And by extension, the above factors also govern which strobe controller is selected – some are simple, low power strobing devices, whereas others have large power output and/or very short output PW capabilities.
+Therefore, every situation is unique and should be evaluated for the proper controller.
 There is no one controller capable of handling all performance / price points.

 Strobe Overdrive Example

-The machine vision applications group is developing a vision inspection routine to read 2-D QR codes on pill bottles at a rate of 10 Hz.
-They need to strobe overdrive their illuminator to compensate shorter camera exposure times to freeze the motion and minimize image blur.
-Through a combination of calculation and testing, Engineers determine the illuminator output strobe pulse width to be ~300 uSec per flash (see exposure / output pulse width calculation example in Appendix B, Extended Topic 5).
-Recall that the duty cycle is calculated as:
+A machine vision applications group is developing a vision inspection routine to read 2-D QR codes on pill bottles at a rate of 10 Hz.
+They need to strobe overdrive their illuminator to compensate for shorter camera exposure times to freeze the motion and minimize image blur.
+Through a combination of calculation and testing, engineers determine the illuminator output strobe pulse width to be ~300 uSec per flash.
+Recall that the duty cycle is calculated as

 on-time / (on-time + off-time) x 100

-When strobe overdrive is required, it is also beneficial if the illuminator has been tested and thoroughly characterized to generate strobe profiles similar to the following:
+When strobe overdrive is required, an illuminator should be thoroughly characterized and tested to generate strobe profiles similar to the following:

 Characterized illuminator strobe profile showing the current available at specific PW.